 David has spent a decade working in developing countries in the public health sector.
 He sees this project as "a sustainable way to address extreme poverty and starvation."
 He believes this project can counter many poverty-driven environmental issues by providing widespread environmentally-sound employment.
 He looks forward to seeing Greenstand obviate the devastation of landscapes by clear-cutting trees for charcoal and subsistence agriculture.
 He loves to defy gravity.

 Zaven is order, reason and the structured development of this project.
 If it is awesome new tech he knows about it.
 With a masters degree in environmental science, he is an experienced full-stack developer with a passion for GIS, water, plants, and music.
-He volunteers on the project because he is driven to create tech that "solves real-world problems."
-If you stumble across sloppy code it is pre-Zaven.
-He makes statements like, “The problem is not in the database structure, it is in the structure of reality.”
+He is driven to create tech that "solves real-world problems." and makes statements like, “The problem is not in the database structure, it is the structure of reality.”